 If it is culture you are after, there are abbeys, artists’ homes and castles.

 England is famous for its gardens and Somerset is particularly well represented with some of the finest in the Country open to visitors.

 Wells Cathedral, featured in BBC’s Drama ‘Wolf Hall’, is among the most popular of Somerset attractions with its breathtaking scissor arches.

 It is up there with Glastonbury Tor as a major draw for visitors, the Tor having a magic and mystery all of its own.

 If you are in the area you could also take in the Abbey with its association with the early Christianity and the Chalice Well.

-The whole of Bath is a World Heritage Site so you cannot go far there without coming across an architectural gem but there are other Somerset attractions such as museums, Thermal Spa and Roman Baths.
+The whole of Bath is a World Heritage Site so you cannot go far there without coming across an architectural gem but there are other places of interest such as the Thermal Spa and Roman Baths.

-Somerset is blessed with a number of fascinating towns and villages whose roots can be traced back to Domesday and beyond.
+Somerset and Exmoor are blessed with a number of fascinating settlements whose roots can be traced back to Domesday and beyond.

 As well as the ancient we have the modern with a brand new world class gallery and art centre run by Hauser & Wirth at Bruton.

 Number of items: